meister03/discord-hybrid-sharding/README.md

 **[Click to open documentation](https://sharding.js.org)**

-First, add the mmodule into your project (into your shard/cluster file).
+First, add the module into your project (into your shard/cluster file).
 Filename: `Cluster.js`
 ```js
 const Cluster = require('discord-hybrid-sharding');